Do not eat shellfish or crayfish from around Whakaari/White Island

 Cooking shellfish or crayfish will not remove the contaminants.

-New Zealand Food Safety will continue to assess the situation around the island and the Bay of Plenty region.
-We'll update this food safety advice as needed.
+New Zealand Food Safety is doing research to further understand the food safety risks around Whakaari/White Island and the Bay of Plenty region.

 Other areas of Bay of Plenty, including the mainland coastline

-- smell like sulphur or smell “off”
+- smell like sulphur, or smell “off”

-If in doubt, don’t eat the fish or shellfish or feed them to your pets or other animals.
-Proper handling, storage, and cooking can reduce the risk of getting sick from your catch.
+If in doubt, don’t eat the fish or shellfish.
+Don’t feed them to your pets or other animals.

 What to do if you feel sick after eating seafood